 Observations from the ground rarely (if ever) approach regular sampling.
-To illustrate the effect of the sampling pattern on the measured responsivity, we adopt a 500-d light curve as a baseline.
-For each 500-d continuum and emission-line light curve we randomly select an integer number of points with replacement, the rest are then discarded.
-We then follow the procedure above to determine $\eta{\rm eff}$ .
-We aim for mean sampling rates of 1, 2, 5, 10, and 20 d (equivalent to 500, 250, 100, 50, and 25 points, respectively).
-Fig. 8 shows the results of these simulations.
-Reducing the sampling rate does not significantly alter the distribution function for $\eta{\rm eff}$ .
-However, the mean dispersion on an individual measurement, increases significantly as the number of sampling points is reduced (Fig. 8 lower panel).
-Note that the dispersion on a single measurement (from rate, but chose not to do so because of the inherent bias towards smaller delays that this would introduce.
+To illustrate the effect of the sampling pattern on the measured responsivity, we adopt a 500 day light-curve as a baseline.
+For each 500 day continuum and emission-line light-curve we randomly select an integer number of points with replacement, the rest are then discarded.
+We then follow the procedure above to determine $\eta{\text{eff}}$ .
+We aim for mean sampling rates of 1,2, 5, 10 and 20 days (equivalent to 500, 250, 100, 50, and 25 points respectively).
+Figure 8 shows the results of these simulations.
+Reducing the sampling rate does not significantly alter the distribution function for $\eta{\text{eff}}$ .
+However, the mean dispersion on an individual measurement, increases significantly as the number of sampling points is reduced (Figure 8 lower panel).
+Note that the dispersion on a single measurement (from bootstrap resampling) is smaller than the dispersion on $\eta{\text{eff}}$ from different realisations of the same process.
+Thus our simulations demonstrate that both methods of measuring $\eta{\rm eff}$ are robust to low sampling rates, though the error in an individual measurement will increase as the sampling rate decreases.